 This publication is about the concept “Economy of Wellbeing” – an approach that seeks to aid the transformation towards just and fair societies in the European Union.

 A core sentiment in the publication is that there is a lack of shared understanding on the problems that hinder the transformative capabilities of the EU Member States.
 Without this shared understanding, also lacking are a common direction and actions.

-Writing this publication primarily for economic thinkers and decision-makers within the EU, we at the think tank Demos Helsinki propose that the explanation of why transformation is slow or nonexistent lies within the current economic policy paradigm.
+This publication was written primarily for economic thinkers and decision-makers within the EU.
+It proposes that the explanation of why transformation is slow or nonexistent lies within the current economic policy paradigm.

 To fix economic policy, a new macroeconomic approach based on broader goals is required.
 These goals should be people-centric (aiming to increase wellbeing) and forward-thinking (sustainable).
 This is the basis for the “Economy of Wellbeing”, a new policy approach that focuses on taking wellbeing into account in all policies.
 Advocated by multiple EU and OECD countries and civil society actors, the Economy of Wellbeing was also one of the priorities during the Finnish EU Council’s Presidency 2019.
 During the presidency, conclusions by the Employment, Social Policy, Health and Consumer Affairs Council configuration (EPSCO) of the European Union laid down a shared understanding of the approach’s basic principles.
 This publication builds on these insights and aims to contribute to the discussion.

 At the core of the Economy of Wellbeing is the goal of taking wellbeing into account in all policies.
 This is vitally important to the EU’s economic growth, productivity, long-term fiscal sustainability and societal stability.
 Thus, Demos Helsinki proposes that the Economy of Wellbeing approach has the potential of becoming a new guiding paradigm for economic policy.